yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

   How to contribute to Axway-Open-Docs
 ---

+Axway documentation is open source now, and we welcome your interest in contribution to improve the quality of our docs.

+Please read this guide thoroughly before start contributing.

-All the documentation on this website is written in Markdown.
+* All the documentation on this website is written in Markdown.
 The textual content is stored in the `/content/en/docs/` folder, and the images, in the `/static/Images/<guide_name>` folder.

-We support the following contribution flows:
+* We support the following contribution flows:

-* Pull request (PR) via GitHub UI (ideal for small or infrequent changes).
+  1. Pull request (PR) via GitHub UI (ideal for small or infrequent changes).
+See [Edit a page on GitHub](#1-edit-a-page-on-github)
-* Pull request via Netlify CMS (WYSIWYG option is ideal for non-technical users).
+  2. Pull request via Netlify CMS (WYSIWYG option is ideal for non-technical users).
+See [Edit with Netlify CMS](#2-edit-with-netlify-cms)
-* Pull request via Git CLI (ideal for bigger changes or regular updates).
+  3. Pull request via Git CLI (ideal for bigger changes or regular updates).
 See [Set up and work locally](/docs/contribution_guidelines/setup_work_locally).

 {{< alert title="Note" >}}
 All flows require a GitHub account.
 {{< /alert >}}

-While you can also create issues on GitHub to ask for updates, it's faster to create a pull request and make the updates yourself.

 ## Licensing